Phone-GWP-group

 Taken from PRO Europe’s guidelines for use:

-“The Green Dot” trademark is an internationally protected and well-known symbol.
-These guidelines are intended to help companies using “The Green Dot” on their packaging – based on a valid license agreement with an authorized national packaging recovery organization – to use the symbol in the correct manner.
+“The Green Dot” trademark is internationally protected and well-known.
+These guidelines are intended to help companies using “The Green Dot” on their packaging – under a valid license agreement with an authorised national packaging recovery organisation – use the symbol correctly.

-Definition: Any reference to “The Green Dot” trademark on packaging, must comply fully with the following definition.
-This definition follows from the trademark statute and is an essential part of license agreements between PRO EUROPE – Packaging Recovery Organisation Europe as the general licensee of the “The Green Dot” trademark rights on the one hand and the national PRO Europe member systems on the other hand.
+Definition: Any reference to “The Green Dot” trademark on packaging must comply fully with the following definition.
+This definition follows from the trademark statute and is an essential part of license agreements between PRO Europe – Packaging Recovery Organisation Europe, as the general licensee of the “The Green Dot” trademark rights, on the one hand, and the national PRO Europe member systems on the other.

-“The Green Dot” trademark on packaging means that for such packaging, a financial contribution has been paid to a national packaging recovery company that has been set up in accordance with the principles defined in European Directive No. 94/62 and the corresponding national law.
+“The Green Dot” trademark on packaging indicates that a financial contribution has been paid to a national packaging recovery scheme established in accordance with the principles set out in European Directive No. 94/62 and the corresponding national law.

-For further information and details, please visit the PRO Europe website by clicking here.
+For further information, please visit the PRO Europe website here.

-The symbol can be used freely (there is no cost or registration process, unlike the Green Dot), providing there are no national or local laws prohibiting its use.
+The symbol can be used freely (there is no cost or registration process, unlike the Green Dot), provided there are no national or local laws prohibiting its use.

-It is however important to point out that putting the symbol on a corrugated container does not indicate that the packaging is manufactured from recycled material, but rather means that the pack could (and should) be recycled.
+It is, however, essential to point out that putting the symbol on a corrugated container does not indicate that the packaging is manufactured from recycled material, but rather means that the pack could (and should) be recycled.

 Recycling symbol printed on packaging